TheCacophonyProject/cacophony-web/README.md

+# cacophony-web
+This is a mono-repo pulling together three older repositories: cacophony-api, cacophony-browse, and integration-tests

 # cacophony-api

 `cacophony-api` is a node server that is accessed through a RESTful API.
 This allows uploading, processing and retrieving media collected for The Cacophony